lalten/type2-runtime/README.md

 This repository builds a statically linked runtime for type-2 AppImages in a [Alpine Linux](https://alpinelinux.org/) chroot with [musl libc](https://www.musl-libc.org/).

-Since the runtime is linked statically, libfuse2 is no longer required on the target system.
+Since the runtime is linked statically, libfuse is no longer required on the target system.

 ## Notes for users